 How Long Do Poppers Last?

-Effects of Poppers
+Effects Of Poppers

-Side Effects of Poppers
+Side Effects Of Poppers (Amyl Nitrite)

 - Increased heart rate